AlvinTranCS/481-tictactoe/README.md

 # Multi-Board Notakto (AI Assistant)

-This is a web application for playing the game **Notakto** against an AI Assistant.
+This is a web application for playing the game **Notakto** against an AI Opponent.
 The app is built using Python and [Streamlit](https://streamlit.io/).

 ## Game Rules
 - Notakto is a variant of Tic-Tac-Toe played across multiple boards.